chelseatcheung/recipe_checklist/README.md

 # recipe_checklist
 ###Recipe Checklist
-MVP project utilizing AngularJS, Node Express, and Yummly API to allow users to search/save recipes and create a checklist of needed ingredients
+MVP web application utilizing AngularJS, Node Express, and Yummly API to allow users to search/save recipes and create a checklist of needed ingredients

 ###Getting started
 * Clone the repo